openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

-# Attestation: OE SDK Integration with Intel® SGX SDK quote-ex Library for Evidence Generation in New Formats
+# Attestation: OE SDK Integration with Intel® SGX SDK quote-ex Library for Generation of Evidence in New Formats

-This design document proposes an extension of the OE SDK implementation for integration with Intel® SGX SDK quote-ex library, for support of generation of evidence in new SGX formats such as Enhanced Privacy ID (EPID).
+This design document proposes an extension of the OE SDK implementation for integration with the Intel® SGX SDK quote-ex library, for support of generation of evidence in new SGX formats such as Enhanced Privacy ID (EPID).

 # Motivation

-Existing implementation of OE SDK SGX attestation, based on Intel® SGX SDK Data Center Attestation Primitives (DCAP) quote generation library (simply called the DCAP library), only supports generation of evidence in a single SGX ECDSA-p256 evidence format.
+The existing implementation of OE SDK SGX attestation, based on the Intel® SGX SDK Data Center Attestation Primitives (DCAP) quote generation library (simply called the DCAP library), only supports generation of evidence in a single SGX ECDSA-p256 format.

-On some SGX platforms, other evidence formats - including those based on Enhanced Privacy ID (EPID), are supported and preferred by some application solutions.
-Generation of evidence in these formats is supported by the Intel® SGX SDK with a library package, libsgx-quote-ex (or simply called quote-ex).
+On some SGX platforms, other evidence formats, including those based on the Enhanced Privacy ID (EPID) algorithm, are supported and preferred by some application solutions.
+Generation of evidence in these formats is supported by the Intel® SGX SDK with a library package libsgx-quote-ex (or simply called quote-ex).

 # User Experience

 The proposed extension only changes the internal implementation of the OE SDK attestation software stack.
 It does not impact the OE SDK API as described in [PR #2621](https://github.com/openenclave/openenclave/pull/2621).
-With the integration of the quote-ex library, an attester application enclave's call to OE SDK API `oe_sgx_get_attesters()` returns the list of all SGX evidence attester plugins available to the calling enclave instance.
+With the integration of the quote-ex library, an attester application enclave's call to OE SDK API `oe_sgx_get_attesters()` returns the list of all the SGX evidence attester plugins available to the calling enclave instance.

-Integration of the quote-ex library depends on the installation of the Intel® SGX SDK quote-ex library package and its dependencies, and proper configuration of the components and their access to dependent backend services.
-Details for the installation and configuration are outside the scope of this document.
+Integration of the quote-ex library depends on the installation of the Intel® SGX SDK quote-ex library package and its dependencies, as well as proper configuration of the components and their access to dependent backend services.
+Details for the quote-ex library installation and configuration are outside the scope of this document.

 # Specification